An Uneasy Accord

 After a scalable process is established and agreed upon, the next logical step is compensation.
 Sales is typically the highest paid group within an organization, but as the relationship of sales and marketing evolves, sales realizes the importance of their marketing counterparts in their success and marketing is being held responsible for more that just throwing “leads” over the fence.
 As quotas are rising for the sales people, marketing is seeing KPIs focused on “qualified leads” generated, pipeline influence, and (gasp) revenue!
 This is a crucial evolution of marketing and how they interact with sales, similar standards being set across the board means that marketing should be met with compensation standards similar to their sales counterparts.
 Performance-based compensation sets goals, creates alignment, and is straight-up good for business and morale.

-The third challenge in this puzzling tale, and probably the most common and hardest to overcome, are those egos.
+The third and probably the most common (and hardest to overcome) challenge are those egos.
 It’s about creating a culture of shared wins and celebrating them TOGETHER.
 I’ve found, and trust me I am guilty of it myself, when sales closes a deal they get the pat on the back, they get their name on the big board and they get the big payday!
 I love all of that, I really do, that’s why I love sales, but for sales to think they are the single cog in an increasingly shortened and heavily influenced sales cycle is all about ego.
 Sales closes, and it’s celebrated, but I can tell you from experience the more you celebrate those wins with your partner-in-crime (Marketing), thank them, recognize them, and give them their credit.
 In return, they will be more willing to help you win the next big deal.
 That type of culture is created from the top.
 Sales and marketing leadership need to work together to create that type of environment.
 Lift each other up and celebrate the dynamic duo they are, the bottom line is if Marketing brings in qualified leads and sales can close them then everyone wins.

 Meet Josh Wagner